By Maureen Milford

 Ernst & Young signed on with Paradigm at the beginning.
-There are performance benefits of having women in the C-suite, notes Karyn Twaronite, a partner at the firm.
+There are performance benefits of having women in the C-suite, notes Karyn Twaronite, a partner and Global Diversity & Inclusiveness Leader at EY.

 Indeed, companies with a higher percentage of women in top management outperform their peers in a number of financial areas, according to Credit Suisse Research Institute.

 Still, she agrees that the tensions of recent months surrounding gender disparity issues have been a catalyst for change, sparking important dialogue.
 “People are engaging in really substantive conversations,” she says.

 Lin, Paradigm’s co-chair and a director of American Electric Power, WESCO International Inc. and PolyOne Corp., agreed saying the conversation has evolved into discussions about “ensuring the culture is there for women to succeed.”

 This is where men have a critical role to play in advocating for women, according to Paradigm’s action plan.
 Gail Jackson, vice president of diversity and inclusion at United Technologies, says there’s an adage, “Women can be over-mentored and under-sponsored.”